w3c/wai-policies-prototype/_policies/index.md

 This page lists governmental policies related to web accessibility, although it is not a comprehensive or definitive listing.
 We welcome additions or corrections to these listings via the [submission form]({{ "/policies/submission/" | relative_url }}).

 The information on this page is _not_ legal advice.
-If you have questions about the applicability of the policies to specific situations, please consult legal authorities for the appropriate jurisdiction.
+Please consult legal authorities for the appropriate jurisdiction.
+W3C cannot guarantee the accessibility of these external resources.

 For guidance on developing an accessibility policy for an organization, see [Developing Organizational Policies on Web Accessibility]({{ "/planning/org-policies/" | relative_url }}).